ACT I

 By man’s oppression, and the poor worm doth die for ‘t.

 Thus Pericles makes it clear he knows the answer but stops short of revealing it.
-For some, the book reference has evoked the secret Book of Babies Oxford was accused of owning (Ogburn and Ogburn 962).
+For some, the book reference has evoked the secret and heretical Book of Babies Oxford was accused of owning (Ogburn and Ogburn 962).
 Antiochus feigns friendship and gives Pericles forty days to answer.
 Pericles figures he’d best run away: “One sin, I know, another doth provoke: / Murther’s as near to lust as flame to smoke” (I.i.137-138).
 Indeed, Antiochus hires a noble, Thaliard, as a hit man, but Pericles is already gone.
 Thaliard leaves Antioch in murderous pursuit.

 SCENE ii

-Pericles has run home to Tyre and in he comes with his lords.
-“Let none disturb us” (I.ii.1), he says, and all the lords immediately exit.
-Pericles frets about Antiochus’ power, even though he intends to keep quiet about the incest.
-Antiochus might even instigate military aggression against Tyre.
-Some of this (esp.
-I.ii.16-23) makes Antiochus sound like Lord Burghley (Ogburn and Ogburn 128).
 Then all the lords come back in.
 Among these friends of Pericles, Helicanus irrelevantly pontificates on flattery.
 Pericles then dismisses all the lords again except for Helicanus.
-(Postulated “major textual dislocations in this scene” notwithstanding, the pointless shuffling back and forth of all these lords must be a riot on stage.)
+(Postulated “major textual dislocations in this scene” notwithstanding, the pointless shuffling back and forth of all these lords could be a riot on stage.)

 SCENE iii